 School of Nisibin

-The two phases of the School of Nisibin, separated by the interlude at Edessa, shared a foundational focus on Syriac Christian learning but differed significantly in their definitive theological stance and the breadth of their curriculum.
+The two phases of the School of Nisibis, separated by the interlude at Edessa, shared a foundational focus on Syriac Christian learning but differed significantly in their definitive theological stance and the breadth of their curriculum.